Stinger - Chapter 1

 “The rest were locked.”

-“Well, let’s get the cover off and check this old girl out,” Murph said, slipping into a poor Groucho Marx impression—his go-to for lightening the mood.
+“Well, let’s get the cover off and check ‘er out,” Murph said, conscious to keep the mood light.

 Gar lowered the ladder and began untying the knots securing the tarp.
-Murph reached into his pocket and pulled out his dull Swiss Army knife.
+Murph reached into his pocket, pulled out his dull Swiss Army knife, and announced, “I’ve got my knot-untying tool.”

 Within minutes, the tarp lay crumpled on the frozen grass.
-Gar tossed it into the truck bed as Murph propped the ladder against the starboard quarter and climbed up.
+Gar wadded it up and tossed it into the truck bed while Murph propped the ladder against the starboard quarter and climbed up.

 “It’s a sailboat!”
 Murph announced, swinging a leg over the faded lifeline.

-Gar lingered at the base of the ladder, knowing this wouldn’t be his last time climbing aboard.
-He’d thought about this moment for weeks.
-This was the boat that floated through his childhood memories.
-It wouldn’t be his first sailboat, but he suspected—with a heavy heart—it might be his last.
+Gar lingered at the base of the ladder, letting the moment rush over him.
+He felt, with some certainty, that this wouldn’t be the last time he climbed aboard.
+He had imagined this moment for weeks.
+This was the boat that drifted through his childhood memories.
+It wasn’t his first sailboat, but he suspected it might be his last.

-“Yep, this is a sailboat,” Gar said, stepping aboard and surveying the cabin top, unchanged since 1962.
+“Yep, this is a sailboat,” Gar said, pausing at the top of the ladder to survey the deck and cabin top, weathered with age but seemingly unchanged since 1962.

 “It’s pretty nice,” he murmured.

-“You don’t seem as excited as I thought you’d be.”
+“You as excited as you’d thought you’d be?”

 “Yeah.
-You know…” Gar hesitated, then attempted to lighten the mood.
+You know…” Gar hesitated, then tried to lighten the moment.
 “It was ’62—Camelot and all that.
 It’s like a time machine.”
 He looked toward the bow.
 “And Dwight’s boat—I don’t want it to just slip away.”

 Gar exhaled.
 “Yeah.”

-“Maybe later,” Gar replied absentmindedly still surveying the deck.
+“Maybe later,” Gar said, distracted now, eyes scanning the deck.

 “So, now you’re actually on the boat, what do you think?”

-“Just as I hoped,” Gar replied matter-of-factly, scanning forward, then aft.
+“Just as I hoped,” Gar replied matter-of-factly, continuing to scan forward and aft.
 “Just as I remember.”

 “You see yourself out on the lake in this?”

-He handed the phone to Murph, vaguely aware of the irony—using it aboard the classic Triton of his youth.
-Murph fumbled with the screen but eventually captured a few nearly identical photos of Gar standing stiffly on the deck.
+He handed the phone to Murph, as he recalled a Polaroid of himself standing on the deck during his youth.
+Murph fumbled with the screen but eventually captured two nearly identical photos of Gar standing stiffly on the deck.

-As Gar typed his message, Murph studied the cabin top.
+Gar took the phone and typed his message, as Murph studied the cabin top.
 A small brass Master Lock secured the companionway hatch.

 “Houston, we have a problem,” Murph announced, nodding toward the lock.

-“What’ve we got?”
-Gar asked, not noticing at first.
-Then he spotted the lock.
-“Oh, yeah.
-Dwight’s son said the key’s probably in one of the seat lockers—hopefully.”
+“What?”
+Gar asked, drawn back to the moment.
+He saw Murph’s hand on the lock.
+“Oh, yeah… He said the key’s in one of the seat lockers—hopefully.”

-He pulled a ring of three keys off an old rusty cup hook, glancing at the clean, mostly empty locker.
-A bilge pump handle and a quart of Epifanes Spar Varnish were the only other contents.
+“All set,” he said as he pulled a ring of keys off the old rusty cup hook glancing down at the clean, mostly empty locker that contained a bilge pump handle and a quart of Epifanes Spar Varnish.

-The key slid smoothly into the lock and popped it open.
-Gar slid back the hatch cover and removed the two hatch boards.
-As the cabin opened up, a faint smell of engine oil and varnished wood drifted into the cold air.
+The lock opened easily.
+Gar slid the hatch cover back and lifted out the boards.
+As grey light entered the cabin, a faint smell of engine oil and varnished wood drifted into the cold air.

-Gar ducked his head inside and, despite himself, felt a surge of excitement.
+Gar ducked his head inside and felt a surge of relief and excitement.

-“Wow,” Gar said, running a hand along a stained-glass locker panel.
+“Woah,” Gar finally whispered, running a hand along a framed-glass locker panel.
 “You couldn’t see this in the pictures.”

-“Gar, this is something else,” Murph said, opening a small locker.
-“I don’t think I ever went below before.”
+“Buddy, this is something else,” Murph said, opening a small locker.
+“I don’t think I’ve ever been below before—I think I must have...”

 The faint scent of turpentine and varnish lingered in the woodwork.
 Murph ran a hand over the mahogany.